annholmes/Putah-Creek-eDNA/Manuscript_Outputs/1_sites_and_sequencing/README.md

 ### 🧬 Supplementary Figure S1.
 Species accumulation curves

-Cummulative number of species detected as a function of sampling depth for each sample.
+Cumulative number of species detected as a function of sampling depth for each sample.